Pittsburgh Pirates - SS/2nd/3rd Baseman

 Leon Mackey is a 6’5” defensive end with a nonstop engine that will leave even the toughest offensive linemen gasping for air.
 Leon, an All-Big 12 Honorable Mention, is from Wilmington, Delaware and attended high school at Hargrave Military Academy.
 Now you can begin to see where his work ethic and hard exterior derives from.
 A man on a mission, Leon started his college career with Hinds Community College in Raymond, Mississippi where he was a four-star prospect by Rivals and ranked No.8 on Superprep JUCO Top 100 First Team All-Conference.

 After a successful year with HCC, Texas Tech saw the potential and added Mackey to the Red Raiders roster.
 In his first season with Texas Tech, Leon played in 10 games with 6 starts and ended the season with 28 tackles, 20 solo, had 3 tackles for a loss, and a forced fumble.
 Mackey finished his career with Texas Tech after the 2012 season and was titled an All-Big 12 Honorable Mention the same year.
-Leon continues to follow his dream of playing in the NFL and currently collides with aspiring athletes in the IFL for the Green Bay Blizzards.
+Leon continues to follow his dream of playing in the NFL and currently collides with aspiring athletes in the AFL for the Arizona Rattlers as they chase a championship.

 Freddy Young Jr.